willylatorre/litesubs/PROJECT.md

   - [ ] Ensure UI consistency.

 ### Integrations
 - [ ] **Stripe connect:** Eplore allowing users to connect their own "stripe" account so the purchases of the packs will go directly to them.
+If connected, we skip/disable the whole Payouts section as it is handled automatically.
 - [ ] **Cal.com Integration:** Explore allowing users to connect their account and automatically "spend" credits when booking appointments via Cal.com through a webhook.
 - [ ] **Calendly Integration:** Explore allowing users to connect their account and automatically "spend" credits when booking appointments via Cal.com through a webhook.